jspooner/elasticsearch.github.com/tutorials/_posts/2012-03-19-deploying-elasticsearch-with-chef-solo.markdown

 The same applies for changes in the cookbook: when the ElasticSearch cookbook is updated at _GitHub_, the `bootstrap` script will fetch the changes, and the next `chef-solo` run will reflect them on the system.

-The second thing to notice is how powerful tool is _Chef_.
+The second thing to notice is **how powerful is a tool like _Chef_**.
 We didn't paid too much attention to _Chef_ specifics, but let's have a look at a small illustration.
 You should notice the memory settings for the JVM in the `elasticsearch-env.sh` file:

 <pre class="prettyprint lang-bash">